Drag on Cylinders Moving in Superfluid 3He-B as the Dimension Spans the Coherence Length: Introduction

 \section{Introduction}

-In this article we present measurements on the drag force on nano-scale cylinders moving in superfluid \3-B where the range of cylinder dimensions spans the superfluid coherence length.
+In this article, we present measurements on the drag force on nano-scale cylinders moving in superfluid \3-B where the range of cylinder dimensions spans the superfluid coherence length.
 This is very appropriate to a volume dedicated to the memory of A.~F.~Andreev as the motion of objects in superfluid \3 is one of the best illustrations of Andreev reflection in action since the process is completely dominated by Andreev reflection.

 In effect, the Andreev reflection behaves as a Maxwell Demon which chooses which quasiparticle excitations can reach the surface of the moving wire and thus interact with the wire via a normal process.
 Excitations which are deflected by Andreev processes by the flow fields near the wire and thus cannot impact the wire surface can essentially exchange zero momentum with the wire and thus do not contribute to the wire damping.
 Since these processes largely involve quasiholes approaching the wire from the front and quasiparticles approaching the wire from the rear, they introduce an enormous asymmetry in the scattering of holes and particles leading to drag forces an order of magnitude larger than would be expected for particle-hole symmetry.
-This magnification of the drag forces mean that moving objects in the superfluid can provide incredibly sensitive mechanical quasiparticle detectors (or in other words thermometers) in a system of excitations which in a normal context would be regarded as a high vacuum.
+This magnification of the drag forces means that moving objects in the superfluid can provide incredibly sensitive mechanical quasiparticle detectors (or in other words thermometers) in a system of excitations which in a normal context would be regarded as a high vacuum.

 As a result, such oscillators provide the ``Swiss Army Knife'' of superfluid \3 sensors providing us with quasiparticle detectors (and thus thermometers), quasiparticle generators, sensitive heaters and many more.
-With this is mind we undertook the current research project to extend our knowledge of these incredibly useful sensors to smaller and smaller scales.
+With this in mind, we undertook the current research project to extend our knowledge of these sensors to smaller and smaller scales.

 In \3-B at low temperatures, $T <100 \,\mu$K, the normal fluid component can be represented as a gas of ballistic quasiparticle excitations.
 Under these circumstances, Andreev reflection is responsible for enhanced drag on an object moving in the superfluid.
 A short review \cite{pickett2014superfluid} summarizes the manifestations of Andreev reflection in superfluid \3 and review \cite{bradley2017andreev} is centred upon the interaction of quasiparticles with the flow generated by quantum vortices in \3-B. Here we outline the main features necessary for the understanding of the enhanced drag.